-The answer to this question will feel like a bit of a cop-out:
+The answer to this question might feel like a bit of a cop-out:

-I use WebinarJam for pretty much everything else.
-It has cool sales and marketing doo-dads built right into the platform and no one has to download anything to attend your webinars.
-And now that WebinarJam does livestreaming into Facebook Groups too, there really is no strong case to be made for Zoom Webinar, at least not for me.
+WebinarJam has cool sales and marketing doo-dads built right into the platform and no one has to download anything to attend your webinars.
+WebinarJam really, really excels at helping you actually SELL stuff via your webinars, whereas Zoom has more of a generic conference-room kinda vibe.

-So if you’re thinking Zoom Webinar vs. WebinarJam, I can’t think of one reason anymore why you’d choose Zoom.
+So if you’re thinking Zoom Webinar ($94/month) vs. WebinarJam ($39-79/month), I can’t think of one reason you’d choose Zoom Webinar.

 You wouldn’t get other webinar stuff, like registration pages, marketing tools (I just love WebinarJam’s “buy now” button that pops up at a time of your choosing), the ability to not see everyone’s faces on your webinar, etc.

 However, if you just want to run basic webinars, Zoom’s $15/month option should do you just fine until you’re ready to uplevel.
-It saves you $300 a year, which isn’t a bad thing.
+It saves you money, which isn’t a bad thing.
 But I would definitely take a look at the price point of what you’re selling and WebinarJam’s ability to help you sell that thing vs. Zoom.

 I really hope you’ve found this post helpful.
 If you have, please do 2 things for me: (1) leave a comment below and (2) share this post with 1 or 2 people you think would really benefit.
-Thank you!

 I appreciate you,